Dialexio/OTA-Catalog-Parser/README.md

 ## Licensing Information
 This program is distributed under the MIT License.

-This program utilizes the [plist-cil](https://github.com/claunia/plist-cil) library.
+This program utilizes the [Json.NET](https://www.newtonsoft.com/json), [JWT.NET](https://github.com/jwt-dotnet/jwt), [plist-cil](https://github.com/claunia/plist-cil), and [RestSharp](https://restsharp.dev) libraries.
 Please refer to LICENSE.md for more details regarding the licenses for third-party libraries.